Leuchten and UC Irvine host Duquesne

 Pittsburgh; Saturday, 2:30 p.m.
 EST

-BOTTOM LINE: UC Irvine plays Duquesne after Bent Leuchten scored 23 points in UC Irvine’s 92-84 win against the Belmont Bruins.
+BOTTOM LINE: UC Irvine visits Duquesne after Bent Leuchten scored 23 points in UC Irvine’s 92-84 win against the Belmont Bruins.

-The Dukes have gone 1-4 in home games.
+The Dukes are 1-4 in home games.
 Duquesne ranks second in the A-10 with 10.6 offensive rebounds per game led by Halil Barre averaging 3.1.

-The Anteaters are 4-1 on the road.
-UC Irvine is the leader in the Big West giving up only 62.5 points per game while holding opponents to 38.6% shooting.
+The Anteaters are 4-1 in road games.
+UC Irvine is the Big West leader with 28.4 defensive rebounds per game led by Leuchten averaging 6.4.

 Duquesne is shooting 40.5% from the field this season, 1.9 percentage points higher than the 38.6% UC Irvine allows to opponents.
-UC Irvine averages 6.0 made 3-pointers per game this season, 1.4 fewer made shots on average than the 7.4 per game Duquesne gives up.
+UC Irvine scores 7.5 more points per game (74.9) than Duquesne gives up to opponents (67.4).

-TOP PERFORMERS: Kareem Rozier is averaging 7.8 points and 3.3 assists for the Dukes.
+TOP PERFORMERS: Tre Dinkins is scoring 11.5 points per game with 2.3 rebounds and 2.2 assists for the Dukes.

 Leuchten is averaging 15.2 points and 8.9 rebounds for the Anteaters.